LnDum/InversionNegation/README.md

 The code is a .rmd with explanations of what we did at each step (and a pdf of the Rmarkdown).

-'A table with the participants’ information (age, sex, Benton and FrAct score…)
+'SujetsFaceMatch' is a table with the participants’ information (age, sex, Benton and FrAct score…)